maum-ai/phaseaug/README.md

   year=2022,
 }
 ```

+Bibtex will be updated after ICASSP 2023.

-If you have a question or any kind of inquiries, please contact Junhyeok Lee at [jun3518@mindslab.ai](mailto:jun3518@mindslab.ai)
+If you have a question or any kind of inquiries, please contact Junhyeok Lee at [jun3518@icloud.com](mailto:jun3518@icloud.com)